abhaymlimaye/map-capstone-stockpulse/README.md

 # Data Sources
 * Single-user input: User's Favourite List of Stocks will be saved Locally on the Device.
 * 3rd-Party APIs:
-	- https://polygon.io/ for Historical Stock Market Data
+	- https://polygon.io/ for Detailed Analysis About the Stock
+	- https://www.alphavantage.co/ for Searching Stock by Company Name or Symbol
-	- https://www.alphavantage.co/ for Realtime Stock Market Data
+	- https://api.twelvedata.com for Comapny Logo, Recent and Historical Stock Market Data

 # Features
 * Users have an animated splash screen when starting the app